versalitas/Sprint4/README.md

 Install npm.

-Convert .env.example to .env and if necessary change port Run server.
+Convert .env.example to .env and add if necessary pertinent variables.

+Run server.

 ```